Geometry of Gaussian free field sign clusters and random interlacements

 We close this section with an outlook of the remaining sections.
-Under $\mathcal Q^{u,K,p}$ from Proposition \ref{iuincluvu} with $X_{u,K,p}$ from \eqref{pxsmaller}, we have that $H_{u,K,p}$ and $\I^u$ are independent, and that $\I^u\cap H_{u,K,p}\subset\V^u.$ In order to prove Theorem \ref{T:mainresultRI} (but not Theorem \ref{T:mainresultGFF}), we thus only need to show that $\I^u\cap H_{u,K,p}$ percolates for a suitable choice of $u,$ $K$ and $p$ with $K\lambda_x\sqrt{2u}\leq\Cr{Kflip}$ and $p\leq F\big(\sqrt{2\lambda_x}(K-\sqrt{2u})\big)$ for all $x\in{G}.$ A promising strategy to prove that the intersection of $\I^u$ and a large set percolates on $G$ is to apply the decoupling inequalities of Theorem \ref{decoup} to a suitable renormalization scheme, similarly to \cite{MR3024098} and \cite{DrePreRod}.
+Under $\mathcal{Q}^{u,K,p}$ from Proposition \ref{iuincluvu} with $X_{u,K,p}$ from \eqref{pxsmaller}, we have that $S_K\cap X_{u,K,p}$ and $\I^u$ are independent, and by \eqref{Iuincluded} that $\I^u\cap S_K\cap X_{u,K,p}\subset R_u\cap S_K\cap X_{u,K,p}\subset \overline{E}^{\geq\sqrt{2u}}.$ Moreover by \eqref{eq:couplinglaw1} and \eqref{vuincluphistrong}, we have that $\overline{E}^{\geq\sqrt{2u}}$ is stochastically dominated by $\V^u.$ In order to prove Theorem \ref{T:mainresultRI} (but not Theorem \ref{T:mainresultGFF}), we thus only need to show that $\I^u\cap S_K\cap X_{u,K,p}$ percolates for a suitable choice of $u,$ $K$ and $p$ with $K\lambda_x\sqrt{2u}\leq\Cr{Kflip}$ and $p< F\big(\sqrt{2\lambda_x}(K-\sqrt{2u})\big)$ for all $x\in{G}.$ A promising strategy to prove that the intersection of $\I^u$ and a large set percolates on $G$ is to apply the decoupling inequalities of Theorem \ref{decoup} to a suitable renormalization scheme, similarly to \cite{MR3024098} and \cite{DrePreRod}.
 This requires roughly the same amount of work as obtaining an estimate like \eqref{eqhbar1} for small $h>0$ (both are ``existence''-type results), and they will follow as a by-product of the renormalization argument developed in the course of the next three sections.
 The actual renormalization scheme will be considerably more involved than the arguments presented in \cite{MR3024098} and \cite{DrePreRod} in order to produce an estimate like \eqref{eqhbar2} for small $h>0$ and thereby allow us to deduce Theorem \ref{T:mainresultGFF}.